meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-01-13-amplify-program.md

 research can be started in earnest by talking to fewer than ten people.
 Technology was also not a barrier (outside of occasionally getting into Zoom meetings!).
-Myth-busting the belief that good customer research required teams of expert consultants, expensive IT, and lots of approvals was empowering for agency teams - however, the role of a coach to check in with weekly, to provide advice and feedback on approach, and general guidance on HCD research techniques was critical.
+Myth-busting the belief that good customer research required teams of expert consultants, expensive IT, and lots of approvals was empowering for agency teams &emdash; however, the role of a coach to check in with weekly, to provide advice and feedback on approach, and general guidance on HCD research techniques was critical.
 It was encouraging to see that even just a few office hours over the course of several months could have a huge Impact on the ability of existing Federal FTE to do customer understanding work.

-####  Amplify Public Trust
+####  Amplify public trust

 The inaugural Amplify program has provided valuable Insights to our team and how we think about the Customer Understanding guidance across government.
 First, this program reaffirms